 “Demand for fish continues to grow, and the methods for catching fish remain unsustainable, so we’re keen to look at approaches to protect fish stocks for future generations,” says Karl Jones.
 “One of the ways we can do this is to increase the amount of plant-based food and decrease the amount of animal or fish protein on our plate.”

+The next Vegan Challenge is expected to be held at the end of November.
 For further information and images, please call 01273 719 195, email [email protected]